Support for Parents & Caregivers

 - Search the internet.
 Look at websites specific to your child's disease, as well as general BMT web sites.

-- Refer to the Pediatric Preparation Checklist: Getting Ready for Transplant (PDF) to help prepare yourself, your child, your family and friends.
+- Refer to the Preparing For Your Child's Surgery page to help prepare yourself, your child, your family and friends.

 - Keep a notebook or journal to organize and manage information.Write down any questions that you want to ask the care team, and record the answers you receive.